Pavel-Durov/WHQ/README.md

-# Clr-md-tutorials
-A repository with ClrMd POC/Tutorials

-I've created this repository, so I could keep track of my steps as I dive in to ClrMD librtary.
+* I've created this repository, so I could keep track of my steps as I dive in to ClrMD librtary and other multithreading diagnostic libraries.

-Current Issues:
-1.